-'Multiple fatalities': Several dead in SH1 crash between truck and van
+'Multiple fatalities': Seven people believed dead in crash between truck and van

-Several people have died in a fatal crash on State Highway 1 south of Picton.
+Seven people have died in a fatal crash on State Highway 1 south of Picton, the Herald understands.

 Police said the crash was between a truck and a van at Mt Pleasant about 7.30am today.